-The dollar store industry in which Dollarama operates is generally differentiated from that of other value retailers by one or more of the following: (i) low fixed price points; (ii) convenient locations and store size; (iii) broad offerings of everyday branded and unbranded merchandise; (iv) small or individual sized product quantities; and (v) no-frills, self-service environment.
+The dollar store segment in which Dollarama operates is generally differentiated from that of other value retailers by one or more of the following: (i) low fixed price points; (ii) convenient locations and store size; (iii) broad offerings of everyday branded and unbranded merchandise; (iv) small or individual sized product quantities; and (v) no-frills, self-service environment.

-Merchandise offered by dollar stores generally includes items in the following categories: household wares, kitchenware, glassware, tableware, linens and towels, storage containers and accessories, home cleaning products, home décor products and seasonal ornaments, books, stationery, greeting cards, giftware, party supplies, toys and games, arts and crafts materials, electronics, souvenirs, novelties, jewelry, clothing, footwear, headwear, costumes, personal care products, cosmetics, over-the-counter pharmaceutical products, food, beverages, snacks, confectionery, pet food and pet accessories, hardware, garden tools, artificial flowers and other general merchandise.
+Merchandise offered by dollar stores generally includes items in the following categories: household wares, kitchenware, glassware, tableware, linens and towels, storage containers and accessories, home cleaning products, home decor products and seasonal ornaments, books, stationery, greeting cards, giftware, party supplies, toys and games, arts and crafts materials, electronics, souvenirs, novelties, jewelry, clothing, footwear, headwear, costumes, personal care products, cosmetics, over-the-counter pharmaceutical products, food, beverages, snacks, confectionery, pet food and pet accessories, hardware, garden tools, artificial flowers and other general merchandise.
 One of the key differentiating factors between the Canadian dollar store industry and the U.S. dollar store industry resides in the merchandise mix: consumable products, including refrigerated goods, represent a higher proportion of the product offering in U.S. dollar stores than in Canadian dollar stores, including Dollarama.

-Canadian dollar store operators vary based on price range, store locations, merchandise mix, consistency of product selection and store layout.
-Many Canadian dollar stores have a market positioning similar to close-out retailers, offering a "treasure hunt" type shopping experience.
+The key differentiators among Canadian dollar store operators include price range, store locations, merchandise mix, consistency of product selection and store layout.
+Many Canadian dollar stores have a market positioning similar to close-out retailers, offering a "treasure hunt" type of shopping experience.
 Product selection and availability at these retailers change frequently and are often inconsistent, largely as a result of a sourcing strategy focused on importers and liquidators.
-Some dollar stores, including Dollarama, have differentiated themselves by offering a more consistent product selection which includes everyday household items and a selection of national brands and private labels, as well as an assortment of unique and seasonal items.
+Some dollar stores, including Dollarama, have distinguished themselves by offering a more consistent product selection which includes everyday household items and a selection of national brands and private labels, as well as an assortment of unique and seasonal items.
 This strategy is intended to drive customer loyalty and repeat traffic.

 The Canadian dollar store industry remains underpenetrated relative to the U.S. dollar store industry.
-For the top five U.S. dollar store chains by number of stores, on a per capita basis, there were approximately 12,000 people per dollar store as at January 31, 2016.
-By contrast, for the top five Canadian dollar store chains by number of stores, management estimates that, on a per capita basis, there were approximately 24,000 people per dollar store as at January 31, 2016.
-Based on such comparison and despite material differences in the business models of U.S. and Canadian dollar stores, the U.S. model relying a lot more on the sale of consumables than the Canadian one, management believes that there remains an opportunity for growth in the Canadian dollar store market.
+Based on the number of stores operated by the top five U.S. dollar store chains, there were approximately 11,000 people per dollar store in the U.S. as at January 29, 2017.
+By contrast, based on the number of stores operated by the top five Canadian dollar store chains, management estimates that there were approximately 23,000 people per dollar store in Canada as at January 29, 2017.
+Despite significant differences in the business models of U.S. and Canadian dollar stores, including that the U.S. model generally relies on the sale of consumables more than the Canadian one, management believes that there remains an opportunity for growth in the Canadian dollar store market.